lemonlawaz/lemonlawaz.github.io/lemonlaws/arkansas.md

   >F. An amount equal to five percent (5%) of the lessor's actual purchase price;

-  7. "**Lessee**" means any consumer who leases a motor vehicle for one (1) year or more pursuant to a written lease agreement which provides that the lessee is responsible for repairs to such motor vehicle;
+  (7.) "**Lessee**" means any consumer who leases a motor vehicle for one (1) year or more pursuant to a written lease agreement which provides that the lessee is responsible for repairs to such motor vehicle; <br>
-  8. "**Lessee cost**" means the aggregate deposit and rental payments previously paid to the lessor for the leased vehicle;
+  (8.) "**Lessee cost**" means the aggregate deposit and rental payments previously paid to the lessor for the leased vehicle; <br>
-  9. "**Lessor**" means a person who holds title to a motor vehicle leased to a lessee under the written lease agreement or who holds the lessor's rights under such agreement;
+  (9.) "**Lessor**" means a person who holds title to a motor vehicle leased to a lessee under the written lease agreement or who holds the lessor's rights under such agreement;  <br>
-  10. "Manufacturer" means:
+  (10.)
+"Manufacturer" means:

-    A. Any person who is engaged in the business of constructing or assembling new motor vehicles or installing, on previously assembled vehicle chassis, special bodies or equipment which, when installed, form an integral part of the new motor vehicle; or <br>
+  >A. Any person who is engaged in the business of constructing or assembling new motor vehicles or installing, on previously assembled vehicle chassis, special bodies or equipment which, when installed, form an integral part of the new motor vehicle; or <br>

-    B. In the case of motor vehicles not manufactured in the United States, any person who is engaged in the business of importing new motor vehicles into the United States for the purpose of selling or distributing new motor vehicles to new motor vehicle dealers; <br>
+  >B. In the case of motor vehicles not manufactured in the United States, any person who is engaged in the business of importing new motor vehicles into the United States for the purpose of selling or distributing new motor vehicles to new motor vehicle dealers; <br>

-  11. "Motor vehicle" or "vehicle" means any self-propelled vehicle licensed, purchased, or leased in this state and primarily designed for the transportation of persons or property over the public streets and highways, but does not include mopeds, motorcycles, the living facilities of a motor home, or vehicles over ten thousand pounds (10,000 lbs.) gross vehicle weight rating.
+  (11.)
+"Motor vehicle" or "vehicle" means any self-propelled vehicle licensed, purchased, or leased in this state and primarily designed for the transportation of persons or property over the public streets and highways, but does not include mopeds, motorcycles, the living facilities of a motor home, or vehicles over ten thousand pounds (10,000 lbs.) gross vehicle weight rating.
 For purposes of this definition, the limit of ten thousand pounds (10,000 lbs.) gross vehicle weight rating does not apply to motor homes; <br>
   12. "Motor vehicle quality assurance period" means a period of time that:

   >A. Begins: